 CTL Courses on University Teaching

-CTL is proud to offer courses for graduate students who are interested in university teaching.
+The CTL is proud to offer courses for graduate students who are interested in university teaching.
 GRSC 7770 is a pre-requisite for all the other courses listed below.

 GRSC 7770: Seminar on College Teaching